KErez/yassi/README.md

 <h3><em>I would like to amend this: don't use Redux until you have problems with vanilla React.</em></h3>

 In addition, redux, flux and others provide public access to all their properties from anyone that can access the store.
-In many cases and especially when the project grows, the result of such broad access behaviour is the editing of single application state properties from multiple locations which increase code complexity and maintenance hassle.
+In many cases and especially when the project grows, the result of such broad access behaviour is the manipulation of single application state's properties from multiple locations which increase code complexity and maintenance hassle.

 Yassi approach is different.
 <em><h4>It is so simple that you will want and should use it from your first line of code!!!</h4></em>